Goal: To develop Statistical Literacy as an interdisciplinary curriculum in the liberal arts Statistical Literacy

 • Standardizing: Presents graphic method of controlling for the influence of a binary confounder.
 See 2006 Fall STATS magazine.

-• StatLit Textbook: Presents information on Statistical Literacy text developed by the W. M. Keck Statistical Literacy project.
+• StatLit Textbook: Teacher training and textbook developed by the W. M. Keck Statistical Literacy project.

 • StatLit Site: Presents the mission of www.StatLit.org, the site webmaster and relevant statistics.